neo-project/docs/docs/en-us/node/gui/advanced.md

    >
    > The multi-signature address is not displayed in the list as it cannot be registered to a candidate.

-After the transaction is sent successfully, you can do one of the following to check if the candidate has been registered:
+After the transaction is sent successfully, you can do the following to check if the candidate has been registered:

-- Use the API [getvalidators](../../reference/rpc/latest-version/api/getvalidators.html).
-The candidate's public key should be displayed in the returned response text.
-- Click `Advanced` -> `Vote` to enter the **Vote** page.
+Click `Advanced` -> `Vote` to enter the **Vote** page.
 The candidate's public key should be displayed in the candidate list:

 ![](../assets/guiValidators.png)